bquarkz/log-analysis/README.md

 java -Dspring.profiles.active=stdout,no-debug -jar launcher-app/build/libs/launcher-app-1.0-SNAPSHOT.jar -f PATH-LOG-FILE.txt
 ```

+Database output could be changed as well using `-Ddatabase.output=/path/to/file`, the default one are `./data-sample/log-analysis-db`

 Thoughts
 ========
 * we could use Guice or Dagger2 as dependency injection frameworks as well but Spring sounds more relevant